OpenNanogrid/ON-socket/README.md

 8bit with integrated ADC should be sufficient.
 ESP8266 with integrated WiFi is inexpensive but has high power demands.

+### Power Supply

+For logic power a low Iq buck converter.
+Best with synchronous rectification, few external parts.
+Potential candidates: TPS54061 (0.09 mA), LM5156 (0.01 mA), LM5009A (0.5 mA), all types up to 60 Vin and about 150mA output.
+If the n-channel MOSFET is switched at the high side a gate driver is needed.
+Power supply for the gate driver can be derived from the 3.3 V logic power if the gate driver can bootstrap it's high potential from that.
+Although a driver might charge and discharge the FET gate with 1..2A, the charge time is sufficiently low and can be buffered by caps.
+For a very low switching frequency (ie. using the FET as a power switch) this is fine.
+When the FET is used to throttle the output (e.g. via BAM / bit ampltitude modulation), the gate driver needs more power.

 ### Communication

 Wireless: NRF24L01+ or WiFi with ESP8266
+However, everything should be passive first and work plug and play without having a communication channel.

 ### Optional Display